Effects

 • Backstab: Must tag the target from behind in order to function.
 In order to attempt an Effect with the Backstab modifier, you must be completely behind the target.
 The Effect must tag the target between the shoulder blades or it FAILS.
 Backstabs can be done with any kind of weapon.
 This delivery type doesn't require an additional call.

-• Brace X: Must be supported by Strength X for at least 5 seconds in order to be used.
+• Brace X: Must plant both feet firmly on the ground, and stay stationary during the entire time AND be supported by Strength X for at least 5 seconds in order to be used.
 This Equipment is usually very large, heavy, or has substantial kickback.

 • Power Up X: Must slowly and loudly count up to the Power Up value: “POWER UP 1, POWER UP 2, POWER UP 3… etc” before the Equipment can be used.
 The Equipment cannot be used for other purposes (attacking, blocking, etc) while it is being Powered Up.